thenexthub/Codira/docs/Arrays.md

 To achieve goals 1 and 2 together, we use static knowledge of the element type: when it is statically known that the element type is not a class, code and checks accounting for the possibility of wrapping an `NSArray` are eliminated.
-An `Array` of Swift value types always uses the most efficient possible representation, identical to that of `ContiguousArray`.
+An `Array` of Codira value types always uses the most efficient possible representation, identical to that of `ContiguousArray`.

 ## Components

-Swift provides three generic array types, all of which have amortized O(1) growth.
+Codira provides three generic array types, all of which have amortized O(1) growth.
 In this document, statements about **ArrayType** apply to all three of the components.